itsteddyyo/strategy-pack/README.md

 ![Row](/documentation/area-strategy-main-rows.png "Row")

-The number of rows, their content, the heading and the cards used to display the entities are also completly [configurable](see TOOD).
+The number of rows, their content, the heading and the cards used to display the entities are also completly [configurable](./CONFIGURATION.md#contentrow)

 In the default configuration there are rows for: